-Part-time students are reminded of University policy that limits programs of study to 10 years from the date of initial registration in the College of Arts & Science See "15.
-Duration of Undergraduate Studies in Arts & Science" on page 55.
+Part-time students are reminded of University policy that limits programs of study to 10 years from the date of initial registration in the College of Arts & Science.
+See "15.
+Duration of Undergraduate Studies in Arts & Science".
 Note also "7.
-Transfer Students" on page 53 concerning the number of credits that must be completed at King's/Dalhousie.
+Transfer Students" concerning the number of credits that must be completed at King's/Dalhousie.